Bottom line: A typing experience on iPad like no other. This keyboard case turns your iPad Pro into a mini iMac-style laptop running iPadOS 14.

-I don't like Apple's Smart Keyboard or Smart Keyboard folio.
-I find the key feedback to be a bit ... mushy.
+I don't like Apple's Smart Keyboard or Smart Keyboard Folio.
+I find the key feedback to be a bit...mushy.
 I think it's a genius design, and for some, it's a wonderful experience, but it's just not for me.
-I prefer keys that are a bit more clicky, springy, noisy, even.
-So when Apple announced the Magic Keyboard with trackpad for iPad Pro in March, I threw my money at my computer screen with a celebrated, "huzzah!"
+I prefer keys that are a bit more clicky, springy, even a little noisy.
+So when Apple announced the Magic Keyboard with trackpad for iPad Pro in March 2020, I threw my money at my computer screen with a celebrated, "huzzah!"

 And yes, I wrote and published this 11-inch iPad Pro with Magic Keyboard review exclusively using the combo.

 As part of my 11-inch iPad Pro Magic Keyboard review, my first question was, is the keyboard all it's cracked up to be?
 That's the question everyone is asking.
-Keyboards are definitely a personal experience.
+Keyboards are definitely a personal experience, especially if you like mechanical keyboards.
 Some don't really have a strong opinion.
 They are "keyboard agnostic."
-Others have very strong opinions about what makes a good keyboard and the slightest changes to tactility and feedback have a huge effect.
+Others have very strong opinions about what makes a good keyboard, and the slightest changes to tactility and feedback have a huge effect.

 Here's how I'd describe the Magic Keyboard for the iPad Pro; It's like the Magic Keyboard for the iMac, but with a cloth under the keys.
 I don't mean that they are mushy like the Smart Keyboard for iPad.
 There is plenty of springiness and bounce.
-But the click is less clicky, more thumpy, when you type.
+But the click is less clicky and more thumpy when you type.

 The keys themselves have rounded edges.
 They aren't sharp like the iMac's Magic Keyboard, but also not as soft as the Smart Keyboard for iPad.
 The keys have just the slightest bit of a concave curve.
-It's almost unnoticeable, but if you run your finger across the keys, you can feel the curve.
+It's almost unnoticeable, but you can feel the curve if you run your finger across the keys.

 On the iMac/Mac's Magic Keyboard, keys are loose.
 They sort of wiggle when you move your finger around on the keyboard.
 They're much tighter on the Magic Keyboard for iPad Pro.
 There isn't as much of a clickety-clackity experience.